-Harkiran is a lawyer working within Coleman Greig's Litigation and Dispute Resolution team.
+Harkiran is a Lawyer within Coleman Greig's Litigation and Dispute Resolution team.

-- Advising on a wide range of commercial contracts;
+- advising on a range of construction contracts;

-- Assisting clients with preparation of Payment Claims, Payment Schedules and Adjudications; and
+- assisting clients with preparation of Payment Claims;

-As part of a collaboration with Macquarie University, Harkiran has previously worked with the Rule of Law Institute of Australia to publish an article titled 'Criminal v Civil Penalties: The Art of the Deal with Regulators in Australia'.
+Harkiran enjoys writing about legal topics in plain English so that clients and the wider community can be kept abreast of current changes and developments in the building and construction industry.
+As part of a collaboration with Macquarie University, Harkiran previously worked with the Rule of Law Institute of Australia to publish an article titled 'Criminal v Civil Penalties: The Art of the Deal with Regulators in Australia'.